brendonboshell/supercrawler/README.md

   at any one time.
 * **Rate limiting**.
 Supercrawler will add a delay between requests to avoid bombarding servers.
 * **Exponential Backoff Retry**.
-Supercrawler will retry failed requests after 1 hour, then 2 hours, then 4 hours, etc. To use this feature, you must use the database-backed crawl queue.
+Supercrawler will retry failed requests after 1 hour, then 2 hours, then 4 hours, etc. To use this feature, you must use the database-backed or Redis-backed crawl queue.
+* **Hostname Balancing**.
+Supercrawler will fairly split requests between different hostnames.
+To use this feature, you must use the Redis-backed crawl queue.

 ## How It Works